9 top patient care report tips for EMTs and paramedics

 - Double-check the patient’s name, date of birth and other identifying information to ensure accuracy.
 If you are unsure, document the reason(s).

 - Double-check each checklist box to make sure that everything is covered.
 There’s nothing quite like noting that a glass eye is midrange and reactive to light.
 I have seen it done.

-- Employ a consistent method for tracking time and document travel times, treatment times, and changes in condition.
+- Employ a consistent method for tracking time and document travel times, treatment times and changes in a patient's condition.

 - Be sure to describe what you see and hear (and smell, if necessary) throughout the call.